-First, we’d like to make very clear that any women who is depressed, considering suicide or self-harm, anyone who feels their emotional state is putting them or someone around them in danger, needs to contact a mental health professional right away.
+First, we’d like to make very clear that any woman who is depressed, considering suicide or self-harm, anyone who feels their emotional state is putting them or someone around them in danger, needs to contact a mental health professional right away.

 The information in this article is meant to help those with mild or moderate symptoms of anxiety and/or depression.
 It does not replace care from a licensed health care provider.

 We talked with our dietitians who coach women in menopause, to see what sorts of questions they were hearing from women, and the resources and advice they were sharing.

-Coach Jessica Gingrich told us that yes, there is definitely an uptick in women asking for mental and emotional health resources.
+Jessica Gingrich, Gennev Dietitian, told us that yes, there is definitely an uptick in women asking for mental and emotional health resources.
 Common questions include:

 Most likely, yes!
 As Jessica says, it’s important to normalize the idea that perimenopause often causes an increase in anxiety.
 Considering the extra concerns we have in 2020, increases in emotions are totally understandable.
 It’s also important for people to understand that the use of medications for the short term to support a feeling of an emotional “steady state” is normal, healthy, and safe.

 To help with this, Jessica suggestions we focus on fueling throughout the day to prevent menopause diabetes, blood sugar spikes, and valleys that can impact mood (if you have kids, you know how being hungry can effect emotions).
 Also, consider reducing foods that stimulate energy but come with a “crash” afterward, like sugar, refined carbohydrates, or caffeine.
 And cut back on anything that disrupts sleep, like alcohol or eating too late.

 Jessica loves this question because exercise during menopause can be such a potent de-stressor.
 But, she emphasizes, the type of exercise that is most helpful for stress is the exercise you do and enjoy doing.
 Restorative exercise like yoga, walking, or stretching can be particularly helpful for calming the mind, while more intense cardio can be helpful for “getting the yayas” out.